Warfley/STAX/README.md

 # STAX: Single Threaded Asynchronous Execution Framework
-**Warning: This is currently only a Proof of Concept implementation and not production ready!**

 STAX is a framework for developing single threaded asynchronous applications, similar to Javascript.
 It does so by organizing code execution in different `Tasks`, which are scheduled non-preemptive on a single thread.
 This avoids the problems typically associated with threading, such as race conditions or deadlocks, while providing the ability to write asynchronous and concurrent code.